India’s importance to the UK is inescapable but….

 The report says that India's complex, fragmented domestic politics have made it one of the countries most resistant to open trade and foreign investment.
 The overt Hindu nationalism of the ruling BJP is weakening the rights of the Muslims and other minority religions, leading to a chorus of concern that intolerant majoritarianism is replacing the vision of a secular, democratic India bequeathed by Nehru.

 "India did not join the group of countries that criticized China at the UN in July 2019 over human rights violations in Xinjiang.
 India has also been muted in its criticism of the passage of the new national security law in Hong Kong.
-With Indian domestic politics also having entered a more ethno-nationalist phase, as noted earlier, a D10 might end up functioning as a D9 at some point in the future, with all the damaging knock-on effects this would have on the UK's relations with India," the report also say
+With Indian domestic politics also having entered a more ethno-nationalist phase, as noted earlier, a D10 might end up functioning as a D9 at some point in the future, with all the damaging knock-on effects this would have on the UK's relations with India," the report also says.